ayush-ranjan07/StockX/README.md

 # StockX

-Certainly, here's a README file for the project:

 Welcome to the Stock Market Data analysis project!
 In this repository, we will explore the data engineering by building a robust stock market data processing engine using Kafka and AWS services.
 This README will guide you through the project's overview, prerequisites, setup, and execution.

 ## Overview